khgkim/khgkim/README.md

 ### Hi there 👋
+I'm Richard and welcome to my page!

+Currently juggling many different things... so this is the least of my priorities.

+I promise I'll find a time (someday) to write a better README!

 <!--
 **khgkim/khgkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.